 In 2007 I heard Him ask, “who will go for Me?”.
 I raised my hand and went to Africa.
 And then I went to India.
 I have yet to go next door.

-And then I went for a walk through a mission field.
-I think it may have changed my life.
+And then I went for a walk through a mission field outside my front door.